Reader in French Studies

 My individual research

-I am currently writing a book on securitarianism and techniques of coercive governance.
+I am currently writing a genealogical study of the (in)security society.

 Jacques Rancière: equality and the politics of aesthetics